Krillere/Expressions/README.md

 factorial(num) # Returns the factorial value of 'num' even(int) # Returns true if int is even odd(int) # Returns true if int is odd

+error(reason) # Throws an exception and stops execution.
+Should be used when something is wrong and execution can't continue.
 ```

 Higher order functions: